slowernews/wisdom-tldr/chapters/chapter_appendix.md

 - technology is my slave, not my master.
 - to measure you quality of life simply do nothing and see how it feels. -- Naval Ravikant*
 - you should be to busy to do coffee, while still keeping an uncluttered calendar. -- Naval Ravikant*
-- a busy calendar and a busy mind will destroy your ability to create anything great. -- Naval Ravikant*
 - develop strategic incompetence - people won't ask you to do things you hate to do, if you're bad at them. -- Naval Ravikant*
-- a vacation is a very expensive way to schedule the time to read a book in peace. -- Naval Ravikant*
 - what’s your adrenaline type. ex. adrenalina velocidade vs adrenalina de estar na fronteira do conhecido

 > *"At a restaurant do you order what you know is great, or do you try something new?
 Do you make what you know will sell or try something new?
 Do you keep dating new folks or try to commit to someone you already met?
 The optimal balance for exploring new things vs exploiting them once found is: 1/3.
 Spend 1/3 of your time on exploring and 2/3 time on deepening.
 It is harder to devote time to exploring as you age because it seems unproductive, but aim for 1/3."